-The holders of preferred stock are entitled to receive dividends, if and when declared by the Board of Directors, at the rate of \$0.08 per share per annum for Series A-1, \$0.16 per share per annum for Series A-2, and \$0.32 per share per annum for Series B-1 from and after the date of issuance of such shares.
+The holders of preferred stock are entitled to receive dividends, if and when declared by the Board of Directors, at the rate of \$0.08 per share per annum for Series A-1, \$0.16 per share per annum for Series A-2, and \$0.32 per share per annum for Series B-1 from and after the date of issuance of such shares, subject to adjustment in the event of a stock split, combination, common stock dividend or distribution, reclassification, exchange, substitution or reorganization.
 As of December 31, 2015 and 2016, no such dividends had been declared or accrued.